Barry Sheene: 1979: Final year with Heron-Suzuki

 Sheene's battle with Kenny Roberts at the 1979 British Grand Prix at Silverstone has been cited as one of the greatest motorcycle Grand Prix races of the 1970s.
 The race began with Roberts, Sheene and Wil Hartog breaking away from the rest of the field of riders.
 Hartog eventually fell behind as Roberts and Sheene continued to battle for the lead.
 The event featured numerous lead changes throughout the 28 lap race.
 Heading into the final lap of the race, the two leaders came upon lapped riders.
-Roberts was unhindered as he passed the slower riders however, Sheene was momentarily held up, allowing Roberts to increase his lead.
+Roberts was unhindered as he passed the slower riders, and Sheene was momentarily held up, allowing Roberts to increase his lead.
 An undeterred Sheene put in an impressive lap time to catch Roberts as they entered the final corner.
 With momentum on his side, Sheene attempted a last second pass, but Roberts was able to prevail over Sheene by a narrow margin of just three-tenths of a second.
 The hard-fought race, which was broadcast live by the BBC, cemented the fierce rivalry between the two competitors in the annals of motorcycle Grand Prix racing history.
 Years later, when informed of Sheene's death from cancer in 2003, Roberts simply stated, "I wouldn't be Kenny Roberts without Barry Sheene".

 Sheene recovered to win the final race of the season at the French Grand Prix, but Roberts placed third to secure his second consecutive 500cc World Championship.
 Despite winning more races than any other Suzuki rider in 1979, Sheene finished the season in third place, two points behind Ferrari on the Gallina-Suzuki.